JeanMarcGaller/agentic_ai_evaluation/README.md

 It is recommended to use your own questions, see: data/my_questions.json, and use LangSmith tracing.

-One run of 10 questions with 2 models takes around XX minutes and costs around $0.20.
+One run of 10 questions with 2 models takes around 35 minutes and costs around $0.20.

 ---